cultureamp/kaizen-design-system/packages/tailwind/README.md

 ## Caveat before use

-This is an early release of the Kaizen Tailwind Preset - the API for may change and evolve as we revieve feedback from our teams.
-We will endevour to assist where possible if classes or utilites are updated in the future.
+This is an early release of the Kaizen Tailwind Preset - the API may change and evolve as we receive feedback from our teams.
+We will endevour to assist where possible if classes or utilities are updated in the future.

 ## Getting started